Introduction

 - Higher insurance and utility costs

-Match property type to your skill set, available time, and risk tolerance.
+Property type selection depends on skill set, available time, and risk tolerance.
 First-time investors often start with single-family homes to learn landlording basics before expanding to multifamily properties.

 Step 3: Understand Financing and Down Payment Requirements